 Learn of the fascinating Macassan traders of the 17th century as we cruise the Arnhem Land coast before experiencing the friendly welcome and warm hospitality of the rarely-visited Tiwi Islanders as they share with us their ancient culture and traditional lifestyles.

-Visiting both Bathurst and Melville Islands, you’ll gain a rich understanding of how life differs in these areas, and how the culture has evolved to work as one with nature.
+Visiting both Bathurst island, you’ll gain a rich understanding of how life differs in these areas, and how the culture has evolved to work as one with nature.

-A full day cruising in the remote Coburg Peninsula also offers a myriad opportunities to spot exotic bird and marine life.
+A full day cruising in the remote Cobourg Peninsula also offers a myriad opportunities to spot exotic bird and marine life.

-Embarkation commences at the Cairns Cruise Liner Terminal at 10.00am for an 11:00am departure.
-Enjoy lunch on board and a chance to meet your fellow travellers as we set sail northwards > snorkel on the reef > this evening join guests and the friendly crew as we enjoy the Captain’s welcome drinks and sit down to the first of many delicious dinners.
+Embarkation commences at the Cairns Cruise Liner Terminal at 4:00pm for a 5:00pm departure.
+Enjoy dinner on board and a chance to meet your fellow travellers as we set sail northwards.
+Join the Captain for welcome drinks and sit down to the first of many delicious dinners.

-Enjoy the day exploring historic Forbes Island, its reef provides some fantastic swimming and snorkelling opportunities > visit Magra Island for beachcombing and bird watching > enjoy the tropical sunset.
+Enjoy the day exploring historic Forbes Island, its reef provides some fantastic swimming and snorkelling beachcombing and bird watching opportunities.
+Enjoy the tropical sunset.

-Discover the Cobourg Peninsula today > join local guides in Port Essington, famous for its failed Victoria Settlement > explore and learn about the ruins > visit the Ranger’s Interpretation Centre at Black Point.
+Discover the Cobourg Peninsula today, join local guides in Port Essington, famous for its failed Victoria Settlement, explore and learn about the ruins and visit the Ranger’s Interpretation Centre at Black Point.

-Arrive into Darwin, the capital of the Northern Territory and gateway to the ‘Top End’ > disembark at 8.00am.
+Arrive into Darwin, the capital of the Northern Territory and gateway to the ‘Top End’.

 Note:- Post Flights out of Darwin are an additional expense.